Trends in Dentistry: 5 Crucial Takeaways You Can Actually Use

 Exploding in popularity recently are clear aligners, and 57% of the dentists we surveyed who use an intraoral scanner use it for aligners, with nightguards right behind at 51%.

 But for several full-mouth procedures where patients could benefit from digital impressions, most dentists still aren’t using intraoral scanners.
 For partial dentures (38%), veneers (33%), full dentures (32%), and retainers (30%), patients are often stuck with traditional, unpleasant PVS impressions – and dentists are stuck with all of the drawbacks inherent to them.

 Although the verdict is still out on exactly why not all dentists are utilizing intraoral scanning for these procedures, anecdotal evidence suggests that lab partners’ inability to accept digital scan files for these products plays a role for many dentists.

-How to take advantage of this trend: If you’re using an intraoral scanner in your practice, you’re already experiencing the benefits of digital impressions.
+How to take advantage of this trend: If you’re using an intraoral scanner in your practice, you’re already experiencing the benefits of digital dentures, crowns, veneers, and aligner impressions.
 Why not look to add more digital workflows?
 Make sure your lab is experienced with these digital scans and find a digital dental partner that makes it easy to adopt new workflows.

 2022 Dental Industry Trends Summary: It’s Time to Go Digital

 For dental practice growth in the coming years, it’s time to go digital.
 Patients expect convenience and a comfortable experience.
 Adding specialty services like clear aligners, shifting to digital impressions with an intraoral scanner for all procedures, and prioritizing patient experience by using the latest technology allow practitioners to keep up with the patient consumers’ demands – and find success in 2022 and beyond.